 What’s the role of expert committees today?
 What’s happening on the regulatory side?

-Dr. Seltzer, President and Founder of ACI Clinical, and Chief Scientific Officer of WCG Clinical, shared his insights on expert committees during a recent conversation with Bill Stedman, manager, member services, ACI Clinical.
+Dr. Seltzer, President and Founder of ACI Clinical, and former Chief Scientific Officer of WCG Clinical, shared his insights on expert committees during a recent conversation with Bill Stedman, manager, member services, ACI Clinical.

 The interview has been edited for clarity and length.